jhumelsine/jhumelsine.github.io/_posts/2024-03-08-specification-design-pattern.md

 However, we can’t easily use the same constructor technique with `AndSpecification` and `OrSpecification`.
 If we want the ability to add `Specification`s individually as I showed in the previous examples, then we have to allow objects of these classes to be updated via `add(Specification specification)` after they’ve been constructed.

-There is a way to achieve finalness with a slightly different technique.
-I’m going to add a very simple 2-state state machine to `SpecificationComposite`:
+There is a way to achieve _finalness_ with a slightly different technique.
+I’m going to add a simple 2-state state machine to `SpecificationComposite`:
 * __Initializing__ – This is the start state representing when the `SpecificationComposite` is being initialized.
-When in this state, `add(Specification specification)` can add the `specification` to the `specifications` list.
+When in this state, `add(Specification specification)` can add a `specification` to the `specifications` list.
 * __Not Initializing__ – This is the state representing when the `SpecificationComposite` is no longer being initialized.
-When in this state, `add(Specification specification)` will throw an InvalidStateException.
+When in this state, `add(Specification specification)` will throw an `InvalidStateException`.
 There is no event transition from this state back to the Initializing state.
 * `isSatisfied(Context context)` - This is the event that transitions from the Initializing state to the Not Initializing state.

 Normally, I prefer a separate state machine class, but since this state machine is so simple and localized, I’m going to represent it via the `isInitializing` boolean attribute to keep track of the state and which actions are permitted based upon that boolean attribute state.

 When an `AddSpecification` or `OrSpecification` is created, as many `Specification`s can be added to them as needed.
-But once they are queried with an `isSatisfied(Context context)` call, then they are no longer being initialized.
+But once they are activated with an `isSatisfied(Context context)` call, then they are no longer being initialized.
 No new `Specification`s can be added.

 <img src="/assets/SpecificationFinal.png" alt="Specification with Finals" width = "60%" align="center" style="padding-right: 35px;">

 The leaf `Specification`s are [Value Objects](https://en.wikipedia.org/wiki/Value_object).
 Once initialized, they cannot be modified.
 The `SpecificationComposite` objects are pseudo Value Objects.
-Once queried, they cannot be modified.
+Once activiated, they cannot be modified.

 Leaf objects in the composite tree are immutable.
 The non-terminal objects will be immutable once activated.
 The entire composite tree is a pure function.
 That means that Specification, and Composite in general, are thread-safe structures.
 Any number of threads can be calculating satisfiability simultaneously without concern of affecting each other.
-The only state within the pattern is in the Context parameter, and its state resides in thread that's calling Specification.
+State resides within the Context argument.

 # Use Case
-The Use Case is too large to include in this blog.
+This blog entry is too large to include the Use Case.
 It will be posted in the next blog.

 # Specification Pros and Cons
 The relative pros and cons of Specification are like those with most of the Composable design patterns.
 The flexibity is both a pro and a con.

 The implementation for Specification is shockingly small.
-Almost everything needes has been shown in the code snippets above.
-Unit testing will be trivial.
+Almost the entire implementation has been shown in the code snippets above.
+Unit testing will also be trivial.

-The power of Specification resides giving the Client to design their own Specifications.
+The power of Specification resides in giving the Client ability to design their own Specifications.
 Clients can construct a Specification with almost any Boolean satisfiability expression needed.
 It could be simple.
 It could be complex.
 When they configure a logical mistake, they'll probably blame you first.

 # Summary
 Specification is not in the GoF as its own concept, but it's an extension of the Composite structure.
 It will tend to have more narrow uses that some of the other design patterns, but when you fall into that narrow use case, it's good to have.